Applying - FAQ

 Special Circumstances Admission Scheme

-Please note, the Special Circumstances Admission Scheme does not apply to Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program).
+Please note, the Special Circumstances Admission Scheme does not apply to the Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program).

 All applicants who do not speak English as a first language must demonstrate that they meet the University's English proficiency requirement.
 Further information regarding English language proficiency requirements can be found by viewing the English Language Proficiency for Admission Policy(PDF, 32.7KB).